TrustsenseDev/Pepsi-Documentation/README.md

 	Value = true, -- Default is false
 	Flag = 'autofarm',
 	Locked = true, -- Default is false
+	Keybind = {
+		Flag = 'keybind',
+		Mode = 'Hold',
+		Value = Enum.KeyCode.F
-	Keybind = { Flag = 'keybind', Mode = 'Hold', Value = Enum.KeyCode.F}, -- Change to any bind you want, mode can be "Dynamic" or "Hold" or "Toggle", Toggle is default.
+	}, -- Change to any bind you want, mode can be "Dynamic" or "Hold" or "Toggle", Toggle is default.

 	Callback = function( state ) -- Optional
 		if ( state ) then